Three Little Chickpeas

 Instructions

-3. Add the garlic at the end of sautéing (about 1 minute-30 seconds left) or just add it with the rest of the ingredients.
+3. Add the garlic at the end of sautéing (about 30 seconds left) or just add it with the rest of the ingredients.
 Add water as needed if it starts to stick.
-If your instant pot is losing some of its nonstick, then sauté in ¼ cup of water.

 4. Once the sauté function is done, I like to add 1-2 tablespoons of water to deglaze the pot (if you haven't done so already).

-7. Once the timer has gone off naturally release for 20 minutes, then manually release the rest.
+7. Once the timer has gone off, naturally release for 20 minutes, then manually release the rest.
 You can also naturally release all of the pressure, which can take more than 30 minutes.

 1. Rinse the red lentils in a strainer and set them aside.

 3. Add the garlic and all seasonings and cook for 30 seconds, stirring frequently.
 For oil-free, add a tablespoon of water if needed to prevent ingredients from burning.
-Another option is to just cook the vegetables in ¼ cup of water.

 Notes